 We've seen time and time again with learning communities how valuable a referral program is, particularly within the alumni community.
 It makes sense, right?
 If your past learners had a wonderful experience, they're going to help spread WOM to create future generations of learners.
 That's still the case for WeAreNocode but, unlike other live learning courses, they haven't created a dedicated program to foster that referral system — and they won't, at least for now.
 Why?

-“We don't even allow students to market it, but we allow them to do referrals.
+“We don't even allow students to sign up to market it, but we allow them to sign up to do referrals.
 The reason for that is because we want to keep control about the way that we present ourselves.
 A lot of people who work with affiliate programs, they'll say anything.
 So if someone signs up so that they can make a commission, there's some danger in terms of your brand equity.
 You don't want to water down your brand,” Christian says.

 Your value and the way your brand portrays that value is everything, especially to new audiences.
 Keeping those cards close to your chest and maintaining the power to create your own narrative can ensure prospective learners are getting only the highest quality messaging.Now, this may look different from course to course.
 In cases like Dribbble, referrals have been immensely impactful in building up additional cohorts of learners.
 Determine what works best for your learning community — and don’t be afraid to test different options.

 “That's really, the end goal for me: to empower people.
 And I think there's also a massive rise in solopreneurship.
 We see a lot of founders in our community who are successful alone at first, and then they're able to build their team around themselves.”

 The logistics of building a live learning community and helping it thrive look different to everyone.
 What works for some — like offering free courses, building a referral program, or owning your whole narrative — may not work for others.